-- (i) Learns that any of that information is erroneous, the Federal awarding agency must correct the information in the system within three business days; - (ii) Obtains an update to that information that could be helpful to other Federal awarding agencies, the Federal awarding agency is strongly encouraged to amend the information in the system to incorporate the update in a timely way. - (3) Federal awarding agencies, shall not post any information that will be made publicly available in the nonpublic segment of designated integrity and performance system that is covered by a disclosure exemption under the Freedom of Information Act.
-If the non-Federal entity asserts within seven calendar days to the Federal awarding agency who posted the information, that some of the information made publicly available is covered by a disclosure exemption under the Freedom of Information Act, the Federal awarding agency who posted the information must remove the posting within seven calendar days of receiving the assertion.
-Prior to reposting the releasable information, the Federal agency must resolve the issue in accordance with the agency's Freedom of Information Act procedures. - (c) When a Federal award is terminated or partially terminated, both the Federal awarding agency or pass-through entity and the non-Federal entity remain responsible for compliance with the requirements in §§ 200.343 Closeout and 200.344 Post-closeout adjustments and continuing responsibilities
+(i) Learns that any of that information is erroneous, the Federal awarding agency must correct the information in the system within three business days;

+(ii) Obtains an update to that information that could be helpful to other Federal awarding agencies, the Federal awarding agency is strongly encouraged to amend the information in the system to incorporate the update in a timely way.

+(3) Federal awarding agencies, must not post any information that will be made publicly available in the nonpublic segment of designated integrity and performance system that is covered by a disclosure exemption under the Freedom of Information Act.
+If the non-Federal entity asserts within seven calendar days to the Federal awarding agency who posted the information, that some of the information made publicly available is covered by a disclosure exemption under the Freedom of Information Act. the Federal awarding agency who posted the information must remove the posting within seven calendar days of receiving the assertion.
+Prior to reposting the releasable information, the Federal agency must resolve the issue in accordance with the agency's Freedom of Information Act procedures.

+(d) When a Federal award is terminated or partially terminated, both the Federal awarding agency or passthrough entity and the non-Federal entity remain responsible for compliance with the requirements in §§ 200.344 and 200.345.